lrytz/efftp/README.md

 # Effects Plugin for Scala

-This repo has the source of a Scala compiler plugin for effect checking.
+This repo holds the source of a Scala compiler plugin for effect checking.
 For documentation refer to the [Wiki on Gihub](https://github.com/lrytz/efftp/wiki).

 ## Scala Version